rtts/ialauncher/README.md

     cd ialauncher
     pip3 install .

-Finally, copy or symlink the `games` directory to your home directory i.e. `~/games`.
-(If you now a better way of including the games as package data, please let me know!)

 You can now launch the interface using the `ialauncher` command.
 To see the available options, type `ialauncher --help`